minio/minio/docs/tls/README.md

 > NOTE: Location of custom certs directory can be specified using `--certs-dir` command line option.

 **Note:**
-* The key and certificate files must be appended with `.key` and `.crt`, respectively.
+* Inside the `certs` directory, the private key must by named `private.key` and the public key must be named `public.crt`.
 * A certificate signed by a CA contains information about the issued identity (e.g. name, expiry, public key) and any intermediate certificates.
 The root CA is not included.

 ## <a name="generate-use-self-signed-keys-certificates"></a>3.
 Generate and use Self-signed Keys and Certificates with MinIO